sfcta/report-tncs2020/content/ch0_exec_summ.md

-The following findings summarize the Transportation Authority’s analysis of the 2020 TNC Annual Reports, which cover the six months before the COVID pandemic and the first six months of the pandemic.
+The following findings summarize the Transportation Authority’s analysis of the 2020 TNC Annual Reports, which cover the six months before the COVID pandemic and the first six months of the  COVID pandemic.
 Transportation patterns changed during the pandemic and continue to evolve.
 When the 2021 and 2022 Annual Reports are disclosed consistent with the CPUC’s data confidentiality rulings, the Transportation Authority will prepare summaries for these reporting years as well.